recreation, public access, commercial fishing, marine

 that affect Connecticut's dynamic coast and learn

-everything to being prepared for the next coastal
+everything to be prepared for the next coastal